JohnPaulHernandezAlcala/JohnPaulHernandezAlcala.github.io/_posts/2020-06-25-model_selection_for_house_price.markdown

 And there you have it!
 With your model now alive and (predicting) well, stakeholders can reap the fruit of all our work and see why data science is so powerful.

-Check out my Analysis on House Prices where I go through the above process: https://github.com/JohnPaulHernandezAlcala/House_Sale_Prices/blob/master/HousePriceDatafromKingCounty.ipynb
+Check out my Analysis on House Prices where I go through the above process: [House Sale Prices](https://github.com/JohnPaulHernandezAlcala/House_Sale_Prices/blob/master/HousePriceDatafromKingCounty.ipynb)